 Minimum Liability Insurance Requirements in Georgia

-Car Insurance Requirements in Georgia: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Georgia?

 Georgia law requires you to carry liability insurance, but that only covers the other party's expenses if you cause an accident.
 It won't cover your medical costs or damage to your vehicle.

 If you have a new vehicle with a loan, your lender will probably require that you carry collision and comprehensive insurance to cover damage to your vehicle in the event of an accident, theft or natural disaster.
-If, on the other hand, your car is old and you don't owe money on it, you may choose to forgo this insurance.
+On the other hand, if your car is old and you don't owe money on it, you may choose to forgo this insurance.

 You may want to consider uninsured motorist coverage to protect yourself from other drivers who skirt the law.
-"About twenty states require drivers to purchase uninsured motorist coverage," says Michael Barry, vice president of media relations at the Insurance Information Institute.
-"And it is a good idea to do so even in states where it is not mandatory to do so.
-About one in seven U.S. drivers are uninsured, so your uninsured motorist coverage gives you financial protection if you're involved in an accident with someone who meets that criterion."
+"About 20 states require drivers to purchase uninsured motorist coverage," says Michael Barry, Vice President of Media Relations at the Insurance Information Institute.
+"And it is a good idea to do so, even in states where it is not mandatory to do so.
+About 1 in 7 U.S. drivers are uninsured, so your uninsured motorist coverage gives you financial protection if you're involved in an accident with someone who meets that criterion."

 Expert Advice on Finding Cheap Car Insurance in Georgia